jphmrst/PLC/src/plc/fp/NatData.lagda.md

 your answer from the definition before using a call to Agda to check your idea.
 What happens if either the first or last argument is an empty list?
 Both?

+Write out the individual steps of this call to `repeat` in a `begin⋯∎` equation block to check your work.
+Do not skip any steps!

 #### Exercise `nonzeros` (practice) {#nonzeros}